NateDauterman/4982_2016_Robot/README.md

  +this is the software manual- http://content.vexrobotics.com/vexpro/pdf/Talon-SRX-Software-Reference-Manual-20150226.pdf +all other info on this motor controller can be found here - http://www.vexrobotics.com/217-8080.html */
+/*
+start researching talon srx and controller code to practice */